hashgraph/stablecoin-studio/contracts/README.md

 In order to make all our smart contract's implementation upgradable, we are using the _Transparent Proxy_ pattern combined with the _Proxy admin_ pattern, both from OpenZeppelin, you can find more information about these two patterns [here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent_proxy).

-It is also important to note that, in order to avoid future overlaping of state variable due to the inheritance process, we use the _storage gap_ strategy from OpenZeppelin, you can find more information about this strategy [here](https://docs.openzeppelin.com/contracts/3.x/upgradeable#storage_gaps).
+It is also important to note that, in order to avoid future overlapping of state variable due to the inheritance process, we use the _storage gap_ strategy from OpenZeppelin, you can find more information about this strategy [here](https://docs.openzeppelin.com/contracts/3.x/upgradeable#storage_gaps).

 The Factory's and the Stable Coins's logic can be upgraded at any time using the account that was used to either deploy it the first time (for the Factory) or create it (for the Stable Coins).

 ## Upgrade Factory

 -   Deploy the new Factory Logic contract
 -   Invoke the `upgradeAndCall` method of the Factory Proxy Admin passing the previously deployed Factory Logic contract's address and any data required to initialize it.
-If you do not need to pass any initialization data, you can simply invoke the `upgrade` method passing the previously deployed Factory Logic contract's address. **=> USE THE FACTORY PROXY ADMIN'S OWNER ACCOUNT TO PERFORM THIS TASK.
+If you do not need to pass any initialization data, you can simply invoke the `upgrade` method passing the previously deployed Factory Logic contract's address. **=> USE THE FACTORY PROXY'S ADMIN OWNER ACCOUNT TO PERFORM THIS TASK.
 BY DEFAULT THAT ACCOUNT WILL BE THE ONE ORIGINALLY USED TO DEPLOY THE FACTORY.**

-## Ugrade Stable Coins
+## Upgrade Stable Coins

-> These steps must be performed individually for every single stable coin you wish to upgrade, it is not possible to upgrade all stable coins at once since the are completely independent from each other
+> These steps must be performed individually for every single stable coin you wish to upgrade, it is not possible to upgrade all stable coins at once since they are completely independent of each other

 -   Deploy the new Stable Coin Logic contract (*HederaERC20*)
 -   Invoke the `upgradeAndCall` method of the Stable Coin Proxy Admin passing the previously deployed Stable Coin Logic contract's address and any data required to initialize it.
-If you do not need to pass any initialization data, you can simply invoke the `upgrade` method passing the previously deployed Stable coin Logic contract's address. **=> USE THE STABLE COIN PROXY ADMIN'S ADMIN ACCOUNT TO PERFORM THIS TASK.
-BY DEFAULT THAT ACCOUNT WILL BE THE ONE ORIGINALLY USED TO CREATE THE STBALE COIN.**
+If you do not need to pass any initialization data, you can simply invoke the `upgrade` method passing the previously deployed Stable coin Logic contract's address. **=> USE THE STABLE COIN PROXY'S ADMIN ACCOUNT TO PERFORM THIS TASK.
+BY DEFAULT THAT ACCOUNT WILL BE THE ONE ORIGINALLY USED TO CREATE THE STABLE COIN.**

 # Generate Documentation

-Documentation files of all contracts, in markdown format, can be generated using the following command:
+Documentation files of all contracts, in Markdown format, can be generated using the following command:

 ```shell
 npm run doc